epfl-ada/ada-2021-project-adalunatics/README.md

 ## Research questions

- 1. Would non-traumatic events cause similar impact as the traumatic ones, in terms of raising a discussion?
+1. Can we extract quotes related to MeToo movement or Sexual Harassment in the workplace from Quotebank 2015-2020?
- 2. Is there a gender bias when comparing speakers of quotes during traumatic and non-traumatic events? (e.g: Men would respond more to traumatic but less for non-traumatic ones)
+2. Is there a gender bias in the speakers of quotes related to sexual harassment ?
- 3. How the timing of such events matters, e.g. what if we changed the timing of the event to be a few months later?
+3. What is the impact of the traumatic vs non-traumatic events on the MeToo movement, based on quotes and tweets involved in #MeToo?
- 4. What would be the estimated impact of a non-traumatic event giving features about the event? (*OBSTACLE: Causality*)
+4. Can we observe cancel culture as a ramification of the #MeToo movement?

 ## Proposed additional datasets
 In addition to Quotebank dataset, we'll be using :